pxp888/quickfinder/README.md

 * Full drag and drop, copy-paste compatibility with explorer.
 * File previews for images and text files.
 (More formats coming later.)
 * QuickFinder only searches filenames, so it is actually worse than using the normal file explorer, but it is **_much_** faster and starts searching as soon as you type.
 It also employs fuzzy search so you can be a little wrong if you don't remember filenames exactly.
+* Instantly open explorer windows, command prompt, or WSL terminals at the location you are browsing.
+* Very simple bulk renaming.
+* ZIP functionality built in.

 ```mermaid
 graph LR